mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 </html>
 ```

-The Http Action in the adaptive card allows triggering another flow, where we can handle a decision made by an user.
+The HTTP action inside the Adaptive Card item allows for triggering another flow, through which we can handle a decision choice made by an authorized user.

-An example of the request body.
+An example of the request body:
 ```
+{
-{ 'decision':'Approve2',
+  'decision':'Approve2',
   'userId':'@{body('Parse_JSON')?['RequestedForUserId']}',
   'webId':'@{body('Parse_JSON')?['RequestedWebId']}',
   'RequestId':'@{body('Parse_JSON')?['RequestId']}'